WHAT IS A RECALL ELECTION?

 WHEN WOULD AN ELECTION BE HELD?

-There is wiggle room in the law and numerous steps along the way, but if supporters collect sufficient signatures it’s likely to be in the fall, possibly in November.
+There is wiggle room in the law and numerous steps along the way, but if supporters collect sufficient signatures, it’s likely to be in the fall, possibly in November.
+The date might not be finalized until September.

 HOW DOES THE ELECTION WORK?